Contact Sales

 According to Investopedia, the term due diligence refers to an investigation, audit, or review performed to confirm facts or details of a matter under consideration.

-In the context of a business, due diligence means employing KYC/KYB procedures to ensure compliance, prevent fraud, and minimise risk exposure associated with various business processes.
-Its need arises in case of business transactions like acquisitions, customer & third-party onboarding, related party compliance and even in the hiring process of employees.
+In the context of a business, due diligence means employing KYC/KYB procedures to ensure compliance, prevent fraud, and minimize risk exposure associated with various business processes.
+Its need arises in case of business transactions like acquisitions, customer & third-party onboarding, related party compliance, and even in the hiring process of employees.

 The process can include reviewing financial statements, database checks, interviewing management, site visits, process audits, and assessing the company’s market position and competitive landscape.